OctopusDeploy/blog/blog/2022-12/github-actions-for-octopus-deploy-v3/index.md

 ## Octopus CLI is no longer required

-Removing the dependency on the Octopus CLI is the big architectural change to our GitHub Actions.
+Removing the dependency on the Octopus CLI is the biggest architectural change to our GitHub Actions.

-Our actions no longer use the Octopus CLI to perform work; instead, they interact with the Octopus API directly from TypeScript.
+Our actions no longer use the Octopus CLI to perform work.
+Instead, they interact with the Octopus API directly from TypeScript.
 This means your workflows start and execute far faster than before.

 :::hint
 You can still use the Octopus CLI, but you're no longer required to include the **install-octopus-cli-action** in your workflow if you only need to use our other actions.